 The myocardium is the layer of muscle that allows the heart to beat.
 It is made up of specialist cardiac muscle cells that are not found anywhere else in the body.
 These cells link together to form what looks like a sheet of muscle.
 Each cell is very closely connected to those next to them by special ‘joints’ known as intercalated discs.
 This arrangement allows the cardiac muscle cells to pass on information very quickly and essentially work as one unit.
 In other words the contraction of one cell leads to the contraction of the whole heart.

-The endocardium is the lining of the of the heart.
+The endocardium is the lining of the heart.
 It is very smooth, which allows the blood in the heart to flow efficiently.

 Structure of the heart